-Kanga yoga is an energetic, alignment‐based flow yoga practice using music, gravity and the breath to rediscover and rejuvenate the body and the mind.
+Kanga Yoga is an energetic, alignment‐based flow yoga practice using music, gravity and breath to rediscover and rejuvenate the body and mind.
 The practice is inspired by the teachings of Swami Sivananda, Yogacharya B.K.S.
 Iyengar and Sri Krishna Pattabhi Jois.

-According to the Ayurveda system (“science of life” in Sanskrit), people have different biological body types.
-A relaxed yin yoga practice may be good for one body type, whereas an energetic Yang practice may be best for another body type.
+According to the Ayurveda system (“Life Science” in Sanskrit), people have different biological body types.
+A relaxed Yin Yoga practice may be good for one body type, whereas an energetic Yang practice may be best for alternate body types.
 Our biological energies vary according to our lifestyles.

 The path of devotion (Bhakti Yoga) is the easiest and the surest of all the ways for attaining emancipation.
 The science of music goes hand in hand with Bhakti Yoga.

-Music itself is Hatha Yoga Sadhana; it involves a good amount of control and regulation of breath.
-Moreover, the various musical notes have their own corresponding nadis (subtle channels in the vital sheath of the body) in the vital centres within the Kundalini chakras, and music vibrates these nadis, purifies them, and awakens the psychic and spiritual power dormant in them.
+The music itself is Hatha Yoga Sadhana; this involves disciplined control and regulation of controlled breathing.
+Moreover, the various musical notes have their own corresponding nadis (subtle channels in the vital sheath of the body) in the vital centres .within the Kundalini chakra’s vital centres, and music vibrates the nadis as well as purifying them, which in turn awaken the psychic and spiritual powers that lay dormant.